How to Protect Yourself Against Medical Errors with My Medic Info App

 In an emergency, such as a car accident, you may not be able to speak for yourself.
 In fact, even if you could, statistics say that less than 50% of patients can even list their current medications and dosages.
 Now, imagine the scenario where you are severely injured in an automobile accident and cannot inform the emergency personell about specific medications, allergies, and known health conditions.
 In such a situation, symptoms may be misdiagnosed, which makes effective treatment impossible.
 Studies suggest that half of all medical errors may result from mistakes made during the hospital admission or discharge process.
 Moreover, emergency responders are trained to look for medical bracelets when initiating treatment.
 The simple preemptive measure of wearing a medical ID device helps keep minor injuries from turning fatal, reduces hospital error, and may improve your chances of a healthy recovery.

-MyMedicInfo Can Save Your Life
+MyMedicInfo Could Help Save Your Life

 MyMedicInfo is a medical app that you access on your hand held device.
 MyMedicInfo can communicate your current medications, past medical history, allergies, and even contact info, such as next of kin.
 The sheer shock of an accident or injury can be enough to prevent you from effectively communicating your unique medical needs to first responders.
-MyMedicInfo can save your life or the life of someone that you love by making sure that your unique medical needs are communicated to those administering treatment.
+MyMedicInfo could help save your life or the life of someone that you love by making sure that your unique medical needs are communicated to those administering treatment.